 For the health conscious, folding and storable treadmills and bikes have been around for a while, and new fitness equipment options that mount on the wall and even connect online to live personal trainers are the next wave in exercising at home.
 High-tech fitness companies are changing the way we view the integration of a healthy lifestyle with home life.
 Now the movement towards work-from-home has presented opportunities for unique home office furniture as well.

-DropTop.™ is the first artistic solution to provide a professional office-type space that is fully integrated with monitors to plug-and-play with any laptop, and then easily converts into an element of modern decor.
-When not in use, it offers space for family and leisure and adds an ingredient of style to any home.
+DropTop.™ hideaway desk is the first artistic solution to provide a professional office-type space that is fully integrated with monitors to plug-and-play with any laptop, and then easily converts into an element of modern decor.
+When not in use, this wall mounted drop leaf table offers space for family and leisure and adds an ingredient of style to any home.
 DropTop.™ has made having a home office possible for almost everyone regardless of how compact their home might be, and is the leader in innovative work-from-home solutions.

 We live in unprecedented times.
 The world is changing in many ways and one of them is the way we work.
 Remote working is now part of our lives and all signs suggest that it is here to stay.
 There is a lot of debate around this subject with many corporates wanting employees back in the office and many employees resisting.
 But let's have look at one of the reasons non remote working does not work for many people.